bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Partly Cloudy
+- Rain
-- 88% humidity
+- 87% humidity
-- 13 mph wind
+- 10 mph wind
 - 56% cloud cover
-- 31 AQI 🟩
+- 30 AQI 🟩
-- 0.13 inches of rain in the past 24 hours
+- 0.36 inches of rain in the past 24 hours
-- 0.32 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>